lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 {{< figure src="darwin_finches.png" title="The [Daphne Major finches](https://en.wikipedia.org/wiki/Daphne_Major_finches) and their relatedness." >}}

+One of the [textbook examples](https://en.wikipedia.org/wiki/Darwin%27s_finches) of microevolution is on Darwin's finches seen during Darwin's 1830s voyage of the Galápagos islands, where beak size and shape were observed to change in response to food availability during droughts, later revealed to be due to mutations in the ALX1 gene.

-This is a [textbook example](https://en.wikipedia.org/wiki/Darwin%27s_finches) of bird microevolution from Darwin's 1830s voyage of the Galápagos islands, but studies from the 1980s onwards have identified speciation in the '[Big Bird lineage](https://en.wikipedia.org/wiki/Big_Bird_(finch))' on Daphne Major island.
+More recently, studies from the 1980s onwards have identified speciation in the '[Big Bird lineage](https://en.wikipedia.org/wiki/Big_Bird_(finch))' on Daphne Major island.
 Regional droughts which reduce seed dispersal to the islands, such as those that occurred in 1977 and 2004, as well as arrival of competitors, were found to be drivers of selection for beak stiffness.
 The new lineage of finches reproduces only with its own.

 Sources: ([Lamichhaney *et al.*, 2017](https://www.science.org/doi/10.1126/science.aao4593)), ([Grant & Grant, 2006](https://www.science.org/doi/10.1126/science.1128374)) and [here](https://www.princeton.edu/news/2017/11/27/study-darwins-finches-reveals-new-species-can-develop-little-two-generations) (article).